Silver3310/Docker-CRM-Shop/shop/README.md

 Now it is possible to start a project with Docker, it is easy to set up and you do not mess up with a database.
 In order to install project this way you have to go through following steps:

 ### 0) Prepare your existing git repository
-Copy the content of this folder (except for 'exclude' and 'README.md') to your CRM repository (path/to/your/crm/, to the folder containing 'crm' and 'etc')
+Copy the content of this folder (except for 'exclude' and 'README.md') to your Shop repository (path/to/your/shop/, to the folder containing 'shop')
-Copy the content of the 'exclude' file to your git exclude ```path/to/your/crm/.git/info/exclude```
+Copy the content of the 'exclude' file to your git exclude ```path/to/your/shop/.git/info/exclude```

 ### 1) Install docker and docker-compose